1400–1500 in European fashion: Gown, kirtle, and chemise

 In Italy, the low scoop-neck of the early decades gave way to a neckline that was high in front with a lower V-neck at the back at mid-15th century.
 This was followed by a V-neckline that displayed the kirtle or gamurra (sometimes spelled camorra).
 Sleeveless overgowns such as the cioppa were popular, and the gamurra sleeves displayed were often of rich figured silks.
-The cotta was a lighter-weight undergown for summerwear.
+The cotta was a lighter-weight undergown for summer wear.
 A sideless overgown called the giornea was worn with the gamurra or cotta.
 Toward the end of the period, sleeves were made in sections or panels and slashed, allowing the full chemise sleeves below to be pulled through in puffs along the arm, at the shoulder, and at the elbow.
 This was the beginning of the fashion for puffed and slashed sleeves that would last for two centuries.

 The partlet, a separate item to fill in a low neckline, appeared in this period, usually of sheer fabric (linen or possibly silk) with an open V-neckline.
 Some partlets had a collar and a back similar to the upper part of a shirt.
 Burgundian partlets were usually depicted worn under the dress (but over the kirtle); in Italy the partlet seems to have been worn over the dress and could be pointed or cut straight across at the lower front.

 Two uniquely Spanish fashions appeared from the 1470s.
 The verdugada or verdugado was a gown with a bell-shaped hoop skirt with visible casings stiffened with reeds, which would become the farthingale.
 The earliest depictions of this garment come from Catalonia, where it was worn with pieced or slashed sleeves and the second new style, a chemise with trumpet sleeves, open and very wide at the wrist.

 The sideless surcoat of the 14th century became fossilized as a ceremonial costume for royalty, usually with an ermine front panel (called a plackard or placket) and a mantle draped from the shoulders; it can be seen in variety of royal portraits and as "shorthand" to identify queens in illuminated manuscripts of the period.